dtczhl/FedTuning/README.md

    * --n_participant
    * --n_training_pass

-Optional arguments
+3. Optional arguments
    * --n_consecutive_better: number of trained model is consecutively better than the target accuracy before stop training.
 Default 5.
-* --trace_id: number suffix the filename for results.
+   * --trace_id: trace id.
 Default 1.
    * --penalty: penalty factor when bad decision occurs.
 Still testing the usefulness of it.
 Default 1.

 Results are saved to Result/.
-See the print output for the full filename.
+See the running output for the full filename.
 Results are saved in CSV files, in the format of
 ```plain
 #round_id,model_accuracy,eta_t,eta_q,eta_z,eta_v,zeta_t,zeta_q,zeta_z,zeta_v,number of participant (M),number of training pass (E),cost of each selected client
 ```